vacp2p/rfc/content/docs/rfcs/38/README.md

 leaderless consensus may be used contribute finalization of multiple proposals arranged in a directed acyclic graph.
 Nodes would naturally choose to compute the consensus of directed graph of the proposals that they are interested in.
-This autosharding property superceeds any possible Nakomota consensus mechanism, as any proof of work mechanism would by defition need to increase its the work necessary for its continued constant security of all chains of interest.
+This autosharding property supersedes any possible Nakomoto consensus mechanism, as any proof of work mechanism would by definition need to increase its the work necessary for its continued constant security of all chains of interest.

 # Glacier Algorithm Specification